 In the second project phase, GGRETA is an effort towards a better integration of groundwater resources into the water management plans and operations, as a part of an approach to enable and foster international cooperation.

 The specific objective for the Pretashkent Aquifer Case Study is to build technical, scientific, legal and institutional and hydro-diplomacy skills to remove barriers that prevent international waters cooperation.
 A better integration of groundwater resources into the water management plans and operations, as a part of a technical assistance necessary to enable and foster transboundary cooperation.

 The role of IGRAC

-In the project, IGRAC is responsible for data and information management; also IGRAC provides technical support to the project management and transboundary aquifer teams.
+In the first project phase, IGRAC was responsible for data and information management; also IGRAC provided technical support to the project management and transboundary aquifer teams.
 In addition, IGRAC designed and developed a GGRETA Information Management System (IMS) to store, visualise and share information collected during the three aquifer assessments.